-Castro has also proposed a mark-to-market system for the wealthiest 0.1% of taxpayers.
+Julián Castro has proposed a mark-to-market system for the wealthiest 0.1% of taxpayers.

-Like Wyden’s, Booker’s, Buttigieg’s, and Warren’s proposals, Castro’s tax would be imposed annually on the unrealized gains of publicly-traded securities, regardless of whether the securities are sold.
+Like Wyden’s and Booker’s proposals, Castro’s tax would be imposed annually on the unrealized gains of publicly-traded securities, regardless of whether the securities are sold.
 Castro’s plan also contemplates an unspecified look-back tax on the sale of nontraded property, similar to Wyden’s.
 Realization would include death and transfers to family members.